jvpoulos/diabetes_pred/README.md

 - `finetune.py` [temporal analyses]
 	- Fine-tunes a transformer (from scratch) on the binary classification task.
 Utilizes the `pretrain_config.yaml` config file.

+- `pretrain.py` [temporal analyses]
+	- Pre-trains a model from scratch.
+Utilizes the `pretrain_config.yaml` config file to pre-train the model on the binary classification task.

 - `data_analysis.py` [static analyses]
 	- Visualizes one-hot encoded feature sparsity and generates training dataset summary statistics.